Racso-3141/Assembly-Encoder/README.md

 <br/>

 ### Output
 Now you can see your result below the input field and your instruction above.
 Congrats!
-You just encode your first MIPS instruction with 'Assembly Encoder'
+You just encode your first MIPS instruction with 'MIPS Encoder'
 ![](./demo/output.png)
 <br/>